 Culture in Edmonton

-Edmonton is a major oil and gas centre, attracting many migrant workers.
+Living in Edmonton offers a range of employment opportunities.
+As it is a major oil and gas centre, it attracts many migrant workers.
 As a result of this, the city is ethnically diverse, with more than 25 per cent of the local population belonging to a “visible minority”, mainly Chinese and other Asian ethnicities.

-Edmonton plays host to several large festivals each year, contributing to its local nickname “The Festival City.”
+Living in Edmonton is fun-filled, it plays host to several large festivals each year, contributing to its local nickname “The Festival City.”
 Among these festivals is the Edmonton International Fringe Festival, second only to the Edinburgh Fringe Festival in size worldwide and the largest of its kind in North America.

 Edmonton has a thriving cultural scene, which includes galleries, theatres, live music venues and concert halls, including one of the most acoustically perfect concert halls in Canada, the Francis Winspear Centre for Music.
 From the Edmonton Symphony Orchestra to Cadence Weapon and Shout Out Out Out Out, the city has given rise to many notable musicians.

-Edmonton is also famous for West Edmonton Mall, the largest shopping mall in North America.
+Living in Edmonton is great and is famous for West Edmonton Mall, the largest shopping mall in North America.
 The mall offers an extraordinary number of activities, including an indoor amusement park with one of the largest indoor roller coasters in the world, a swimming pool with water park, marine life shows, mini golf, bowling, a skating rink and laser tag.

 Residents of Edmonton enjoy the highest average household income in Canada with an affordable cost of living.
 Taxes are lower, and there is no provincial sales tax (PST).
 On average, Edmontonians have more disposable income than most other Canadians.